coenfuse/mflux/dat/docs/project/build.md

 # Build Mflux

-- Mflux is a cross-platform app that can be deployed on both, Windows and Linux system.
+- Mflux is a cross-platform app that can be deployed on both, Windows and Linux Ubuntu systems.
 - To simplify cross-platform build processes, Mflux uses [CMake](https://cmake.org/).
 - It is recommended to build MFlux for Linux systems as the Windows app is unstable.